yvvki/bunup/docs/docs/guide/typescript-declarations.md

 });
 ```

-When enabled, minification will preserve public (exported) API names while minifying internal type names to reduce file size.
-This is particularly useful for large declaration files or multiple medium to large declaration files, which can reduce your bundle size significantly.
+When enabled, minification preserves public (exported) API names while minifying internal type names and removes documentation comments.
+This significantly reduces file size when bundle size is a priority and JSDoc comments aren't essential.

 ### Example